-What off-campus programming is offered for family members?
+What off-campus programming is offered for parents/family members/guests?

 Where exactly will the students be staying?

-All the students (except for session 13) will be staying in University Hall.
-University Hall is an air-conditioned dorm and has double-occupancy rooms.
+All the students (except August session) will be staying in Williams Hall.
+Williams Hall is an air-conditioned dorm and has double-occupancy rooms.
 Men and women will be on separate floors and there will be Student Aides (Orientation Leaders) on each floor.

-Temporary swipe-cards and keys will be given to the students as they check-in for orientation and are used for access to the building and to their rooms.
-Students attending the very last orientation session in August will move directly into their assigned residence halls for the year.
+Temporary swipe-cards and keys will be given to the students as they check-in for Orientation and are used for access to the building and their rooms.
+Students attending the very last Orientation session in August will move directly into their assigned residence halls for the year.

 How many students are in each orientation session?

-There are approximately 85 students per orientation session.
+There are approximately 80 students per Orientation session.
 At Bradley, we want to keep the attendance relatively low so we can give each student the individual attention he or she deserves.

 Where can I get information on computer recommendations?